Nicholas Said: Family in Bornu

 The military prowess of Said's father is described by an English traveler who had the opportunity to witness Barca Gana in combat.
 Dixon Denham accompanied a military expedition in which the forces of Bornu under Barca Gana were joined with those of an Arab slave-raiding army and those of the Sultan of Mandara.
 In combat against the forces of the Sokoto Caliphate, Denham reported that "A Fellatah chief with his own hand brought down four Bornu warriors, when Barca Gana, whose strength was gigantic, threw a spear from a distance of thirty-five yards and laid the pagan low..."
 Denham's report added of Barca Gana's heroism, "The Bornu general had three horses killed under him by poisoned arrows."
 While Denham attributes his survival to Barca Gana's prowess in combat, he also noted that Barca Gana had to be dissuaded from leaving the wounded white man behind, as the general did not want to divert military resources for the preservation of an adventurer who was not even a Muslim.
 Advised by one of his party that God seemed to want Denham preserved, Barca Gana delivered Denham to safety.

 Nicholas Said was not born until years after his father's wartime episode against the Sokoto Caliphate, recalled by Denham.
-(Jules Verne would later retell the story in his novel Five Weeks in a Balloon, but he cast Denham as the hero rather than Barca Gana, despite Denham's only surviving because Fulani warriors wanted to seize his exotic clothing without damaging it with their weapons.)
-Said did report his first encounter with a white man, whom he identified as the German researcher Heinrich Barth:
+(Jules Verne would later retell the story in his novel Five Weeks in a Balloon, but he cast Denham as the hero rather than Barca Gana, despite Denham's only surviving because Fulani warriors wanted to seize his clothing to use as "proof" that Christians were being used to fight in the Bornu-Mandara army) Said did report his first encounter with a white man, whom he identified as the German researcher Heinrich Barth:

 "When I was about twelve years old, a large caravan arrived from Fezzan, and it was said a Sârâ (white man) was one of the party.
 This raised a great excitement, particularly among us children, for we had heard fabulous tales concerning them.
 For example, we were told that the whites were cannibals, and all the slaves that they bought were for no other but culinary purposes.
 Sure enough, there arrived a white man, and the King assigned him a dwelling situated in East Kouka...
 The first time I saw him was one day when he was in the market, outside of Kouka, and I ran from him."